History of the Welsh language: 19th century

 Despite these outward signs of health, it was during the nineteenth century that English replaced Welsh as the most widely spoken language within the country.
 Wales, particularly the South Wales Coalfield, experienced significant population growth and in-migration (primarily from England and Ireland), which changed the linguistic profile of some areas (though other areas would remain Welsh-speaking despite the changes).

+Learning English was enthusiastically encouraged; in contrast, Welsh was not taught or used as a medium of instruction in schools, many of which actively discouraged the use of Welsh using measures such as the Welsh Not.
 Welsh held no official recognition and had limited status under the British state.
 It did not become officially recognised as the language of Wales until the passing of the Welsh Language (Wales) Measure 2011.
-Learning English was enthusiastically encouraged; in contrast, Welsh was not taught or used as a medium of instruction in schools, many of which actively discouraged the use of Welsh using measures such as the Welsh Not.
 Welsh was increasingly restricted in scope to the non-conformist religious chapels, who would teach children to read and write in Sunday schools.
 Individuals such as Matthew Arnold championed the virtues of Welsh literature whilst simultaneously advocating the replacement of Welsh as the everyday language of the country with English, and many Welsh speakers themselves such as David Davies and John Ceiriog Hughes advocated bilingualism, if not necessarily the extinction of Welsh.

 By the end of the nineteenth century, English came to prevail in the large cities of south-east Wales.
 Welsh remained strong in the north-west and in parts of mid-Wales and south-west Wales.
 Rural Wales was a stronghold of the Welsh language, and so also were the industrial slate-quarrying communities of Caernarfonshire and Merionethshire.
 Many of the nonconformist churches throughout Wales were strongly associated with the Welsh language.